WeilonYing/MathTools/README.md

 # MathTools
 Example project for teaching the use of the Maven dependency manager.
+Uses the Google Guava library.